vivaria/edisonrul.ing/README.md

 *   You can activate "Chain Destruction" when you or your opponent Summons the monster.
 *   If you activate "Chain Destruction" when a Fusion Monster is Summoned, monsters in the Extra Deck with the same name as the Summoned monster are destroyed.
 *   "Chain Destruction" targets the Summoned monster.
-*   If an effect is chained that increases the Summoned monster's ATK above 2000 or removes it from the field, "Chain Destruction's" effect is still applied.
+*   If an effect is chained that increases the Summoned monster's ATK above 2000 or removes it from the field, "Chain Destruction"'s effect is still applied.

 ## CHAIN DISAPPEARANCE